-Dogs are pack creatures, they follow and approach leaders.
-As an owner, your dog needs to identify you as part of their pack, and you may also want to establish yourself as alpha.
+Dogs are social creatures and learn a lot from interactions.
+They build trust with familiar friends.
 Whether you’re trying to build trust with a new puppy or a rescue dog there are a few things and activities you can try.

-The first, most important thing is respecting a dog space and also staying calm.
+The first, most important thing is respecting a dog’s physical space and also staying calm.
 Try to leave some room between you and your dog, and give them the opportunity to approach you first.
-Being relaxed and poised is essential, although the temptation is to greet a dog with excitement and fuss, you may find the calming signals you emit helps build trust and confidence with a new dog.
+Being relaxed is essential, although the temptation is to greet a dog with excitement and fuss, the calmer you are and the more you pay attention to the dog’s body signals, the more you can build trust and confidence with a new dog.

 Another great exercise to help build trust with a dog is a training session.
-Teaching a dog a simple command, like sit or stay, promotes a strong bond between you both.
+Teaching a dog a simple cue, like sit or come to you, promotes a strong bond between you both.
 The best way to train commands is with positive reinforcement techniques - reward good behaviour with praise, treats, toys, or whatever motivates your dog the best.

 Why does my dog have trust issues?

-You can work on a few techniques mentioned above to try and build a bond with a dog, however if your dog is really struggling and you're concerned try seeking help for a veterinary behaviourist.
-They can identify the root cause of the trust issue and their stress threshold, by doing so they can suggest the best possible solution for you and your dog.
+You can work on a few techniques mentioned above to try and build a bond with a dog, however if your dog is really struggling and you're concerned try seeking help for a clinical animal behaviourist.
+They can identify the root cause of the dog’s behaviour, and their stress threshold, by doing so they can suggest the best possible solution for you and your dog.

 As with us humans, establishing trust with a dog can take some time.
 However your efforts will definitely pay off when your dog and your new friend has a blooming friendship and you have someone that not only your dog trusts but you do too!